jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 ## Analysis.py

-- The second python program (analysis.py) uses tf_matrix.csv to train a variety of models to predict the correct personality option for each of the four personality pairs.
+* The second python program (analysis.py) uses tf_matrix.csv to train a variety of model types to predict the correct personality option for each of the four personality pairs.

-* This means that for each model type, there are  4 different sub models that are specialized to predict a certain pair.

 * The 4 kinds of models trained and tested to predict each personailty pair are naive bays, logistic regression, decision tree, and random forest